tenzir/tenzir/web/docs/tql2/operators/from.md

 pipeline after this operator instead of providing a sub-pipeline.
 :::

-### `event`/`events… :record`
+### `events…`

-Instead of a URI, you can also provide a *record' or a *list of records* as a first argument to `from`.
-This will be treated as input events and simply passed on as-is to the pipeline.
-This is mainly useful to test pipelines during development.
+Instead of a URI, you can also provide one or more `record`s, which will be the operators output.
+This is mostly useful for testing pipelines without loading actual data.

+The operator also accepts lists of records.
+Those records will be merged into a single schema.

 ## Explanation